Greece risks running out of cash by April 20, scrambles on reforms

 German Foreign Minister Frank-Walter Steinmeier said after meeting Tsipras on Tuesday that an improved climate between the two countries would help start serious negotiations for a solution to Greece’s debt problems.

-The politician told reporters this alone would not solve Greece’s financial problems, but it was “no doubt a precondition to begin serious talks in the coming days”.
+The Social Democrat politician told reporters this alone would not solve Greece’s financial problems, but it was “no doubt a precondition to begin serious talks in the coming days”.

 Greek financial markets rallied.
 The two-year bond yield fell nearly 2 percentage points on the day to below 20 percent.